trixi-framework/libtrixi/docs/src/developers.md

 ### Testing the Julia interface

-For testing the Julia part `LibTrixi.jl` of libtrixi we rely on [Julia's testing infrastructure](https://docs.julialang.org/en/v1/stdlib/Test/), i.e. there is a dedicated test project, located under `LibTrixi.jl/test`, which contains `runtest.jl` and further `jl`-files containing the actual tests.
+For testing the Julia interface of libtrixi, which is contained in the Julia package `LibTrixi.jl`, we rely on [Julia's testing infrastructure](https://docs.julialang.org/en/v1/stdlib/Test/), i.e. there is a dedicated test project, located under `LibTrixi.jl/test`, which contains `runtest.jl` and further `jl`-files containing the actual tests.
 Invoke julia via